rafd/georgetown/README.md

       - offers 50 food for a player-decided price
       - requires 100 labour for a player-decided price
   - improvements can be demolished, but only half the cost is recovered
+  - some offers are prequisites (ex. jobs at a big-farm), if they are partially filled, then the production of the other offers is reduced (ex. only 50% of jobs on a big-farm, thus, only produce 50% of the food)

 - The Simulation
   - the game ticks 1/sec, 1 sec real world ~= 1 week in game